GladysAssistant/v4-website/en/docs/integrations/sonoff.md

 ---
-id: ewelink
+id: sonoff
-title: eWeLink
+title: Sonoff
-sidebar_label: eWeLink
+sidebar_label: Sonoff
 ---

-The eWeLink devices can also be used with <a href="./tasmota">Tasmota</a> OpenSource firmware.
+The Sonoff devices can also be used with <a href="../tasmota">Tasmota</a> OpenSource firmware.

 To connect them to Gladys:
 - configure your eWeLink cloud account